Does paying off a closed or charged off account raise your credit scores?

 Paying a closed or charged off account will not typically result in immediate improvement to your credit scores, but can help improve your scores over time.

-While your credit scores may not improve immediately, paying the debt in full will help reduce the negative impact, resulting in scores improving over time.
+Even if the credit score your lender uses doesn’t exclude paid collections, paying the debt in full can help reduce the negative impact, resulting in scores improving over time.

 Thanks for asking.